fallahn/xygine/tutorial/part_3/readme.md

 manager, and will be indexed by the enum values above it.
 From now on whenever we add a new texture to the game we'll create a new member in the enum.

-With this created open GameState.hpp and include the header for the `ResourceManager`
+With this created open GameState.hpp and include the header for the `ResourceHandler`

-    xyginext/resources/ResourceManager.hpp
+    xyginext/resources/ResourceHandler.hpp

 and remove the include directive for `sf::Texture`.
 Below that remove the member `m_paddleTexture` and replace it with

-    xy::ResourceManager m_resources;
+    xy::ResourceHandler m_resources;

 Underneath `createScene()` add a new function, `loadResources()`.
 In GameState.cpp go to the definition of `createScene()` and find the line where the paddle texture is